 The coronavirus pandemic is piling pressure on financial markets around the globe.
 But how is it affecting the health of your personal investments and pensions, and how can you keep them safe?

-Here, Which? takes a look at how the continued pandemic panic could affect your pensions and investments and suggests ways you can protect your portfolio.
-You can navigate this story by clicking the links below:
+Here, Which? takes a look at how the ongoing pandemic panic could affect your pensions and investments, and suggests ways you can protect your portfolio.

 - How is coronavirus affecting investments?